Advent preparation includes waiting — not just sitting quietly, but actively anticipating.

 The glow from the candles adds a warm, ruddy hue to the room.
 The table is set.
 Cups and plates are neatly arranged.
 A small fire crackles in the hearth, and the smell of warm apple cider drifts in from the kitchen.
 It’s all ready.
 The gifts are wrapped, the tree is trimmed and the guest room is ready.
 But something is missing.
 No, not something.
 Someone.
 They’ll be here soon.
 They promised.
 That’s why you took the time to get ready.
 Because they’ll be here.
 They promised.
 It’s just a matter of time.

-Preparing and waiting for Jesus
+Advent preparation and waiting for Jesus

 “Prepare the way for the Lord; make straight in the desert a highway for our God … the glory of the Lord will be revealed, and all the people will see it together.
 For the mouth of the Lord has spoken” (Isaiah 40:3,5).
 The prophet Isaiah knew God had spoken.
 But Isaiah had no way of knowing that seven centuries would pass before the Promised One was born.
 God, however, is not bound by time.
 The eternal I Am calls all times “soon,” and His Word endures through the ages.
 It is up to us to wait for His promise to be fulfilled.